 - Social media is alive 24/7.
-People around the world are engaging with your social profiles all day, every day.
+People worldwide are engaging with your social profiles all day, every day.
 Unlike other public relations efforts that take time and planning, social media is almost instantaneous.
 You have to quickly respond to the good and the bad to maintain an active presence and reputation.

 - Anyone can use it.
 Small businesses can use social media for free to reach potential customers.
 Still, you need to think through what you’re going to say and what you want people to do with the information you share.
 Social media is not a strategy—it’s simply another tool that helps you communicate so you can reach your business objectives.

 - It is an appropriate tool for casual conversation.
-On social media, you don’t have to be formal with your communications.
+You don’t have to be formal with your communications on social media.
 That means you can create more meaningful and personal relationships with consumers.

 - Targeting is simplified.
 Social platforms allow you to narrow the reach of your posts and send updates to those in specific demographic groups.
 You track the total number of people reached, and receive in-depth analytics about the audiences you are connecting with.

 Social media has given marketers and PR professionals powerful tools, but you still need good strategic thinking to make your efforts effective.
 For more insight into digital PR and tips from the pros, check out more PR Resources from Tucker/Hall today.